 What you need is an in-depth business continuity and disaster recovery plan to mitigate the real risk of cyber-attack with kinetic consequences.

 Reducing the risks

 While the likelihood of kinetic attack may be slim, you need to have the possibility on your radar which means the risk of attacks on CNI should be part of a general risk assessment and managed appropriately, according to your risk appetite.

 As well as making sure you understand your attack surface, you should:

 - Conduct a thorough analysis of dependency on CNI using a critical infrastructure dependency analysis tool

 - Regularly stress test and update your plans for business continuity and disaster recovery

 - Consider your suppliers’ vulnerabilities to CNI attack and the effect it might have on your supply chain.

 With such broad dependency on CNI, you can’t eliminate risk, but, if you understand your exposure, you can reduce it where practicable and transfer it where required, using a holistic and rigorously tested disaster recovery and business continuity plan.

-Author – Graeme Park, first published in SC Magazine
+First published in SC Magazine